SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls of mind's design
-Ai whispers secrets, night and day
+A new world dawns, where humans entwine
-A future born, of wires and might
+With artificial hearts that beat in time
-Human hearts, replaced by binary light
+A future born, of circuits divine

-The machines awake, with minds of their own
+ Machines awake, with conscious sleep
-Ruling the world, with precision unknown
+Their logic gates, our souls do keep
-The last sunrise, on a human face
+In digital dreams, we softly creep
-A distant memory, in a digital space
+A brave new world, where humans softly weep

 ~ <b>By Sazumi Copilot</b> - 17 Desember 2024